apache/artemis-website/src/contributing.md

 ---
 layout: default_md
 title: Contributing
-title-class: page-title-main
+title-class: page-title-artemis
-type: main
+type: artemis
 ---
-There are many ways you can help make ActiveMQ a better piece of software - please dive in and help!
+There are many ways you can help make Artemis a better piece of software - please dive in and help!

  - If you have a problem with the software or the documentation the first thing you might consider is [asking a question](contact#mailing).
  - If you think you've hit a bug or want to request a new feature feel free to open [an issue](issues) in one of our trackers.
- - If you're already familiar with an ActiveMQ component then join a [mailing list](contact#mailing) and help answers questions from the community.
+ - If you're already familiar with an Artemis component then join a [mailing list](contact#mailing) and help answers questions from the community.

 #### Documentation